Pumpkin Cream Cold Foam Cold Brew (Starbucks Copycat)

 Absolutely!
 The recipe includes a creamy pumpkin cold foam, but if you prefer, you can swap it for a dollop of whipped cream instead.

 Creating your own Pumpkin Cold Foam at home is such a fun way to celebrate pumpkin spice season.
 Instead of spending on a Starbucks pumpkin spice latte or other Starbucks drinks, you can whip up this homemade pumpkin spice latte–inspired foam right in your kitchen.
-It’s lighter on sugar, dairy-free, and made with real pumpkin puree and vanilla that you can grab at your local grocery store.
+It’s lighter on sugar, and made with real pumpkin puree and vanilla that you can grab at your local grocery store.
 Plus, you still get that cozy fall flavor without leaving home or paying coffee shop prices.

 It’s the kind of fall beverage you’ll want to make on repeat during this time of year, perfect for your morning cup of coffee or to serve at fall gatherings with friends.
 I hope you enjoy making and savoring this delightful treat as much as I do.
-Let me know what you think of this recipe in the comments below!

-I hope you enjoy making and savoring this delightful treat as much as I do.
 Let me know what you think of this recipe in the comments below!